HemantKoti/Machine-Learning/README.md

 # MachineLearning
-Repository created to learn machine learning concepts from various online MOOCs.
+Machine learning repository which includes code and concepts learnt from various online MOOCs.